The 40-Year-Old Virgin-2005

 Grade: B+

-Despite the colorful cover art Christmas in Connecticut is shot in black and white which is better.
+Despite the colorful cover art, Christmas in Connecticut is shot in black and white, which is better.

-The key selling point is the instant chemistry between the leads, Barbara Stanwyck and Dennis Morgan who carry the film.
-Stanwyck had just made the vastly different Double Indemnity (1944) and Morgan was a singer which allowed him the ability to perform a memorable song.
-Together, they shine.
+The key selling point is the instant chemistry between the leads, Barbara Stanwyck and Dennis Morgan, who carry the film.

 Not to be missed is the timely release of the film in 1945, the year that World War II ended, and a necessary time for a cheery film like Christmas in Connecticut.
-The main character is an Army veteran who begins the film injured in a vet hospital but the film opts not to make it a dreary, real-life experience.
+The main character is an Army veteran who begins the film injured in a vet hospital, but the film opts not to make it a dreary, real-life experience.

-Awakened in a hospital, he tricks his nurse, Mary Lee (Joyce Compton) into becoming his fiancée so that he can be fed steak dinners.
-While recovering he grows familiar with the “Diary of a Housewife” column written by Elizabeth Lane (Barbara Stanwyck) who is the Martha Stewart of the 1940s.
+While recovering, he grows familiar with the “Diary of a Housewife” column written by Elizabeth Lane (Barbara Stanwyck), the Martha Stewart of the 1940s.
 She provides cooking advice for her readers.

-Mary arranges with Elizabeth’s publisher, Alexander Yardley (Greenstreet), for Jeff to spend the holiday at Elizabeth’s lavish Connecticut farm with her husband and child.
-But the column is a sham, so Elizabeth arranges to marry her friend, John Sloan (Reginald Gardiner) to make it appear she is the domestic she claims to be in her columns.
+However, the column is a sham, so Elizabeth arranges to marry her friend, John Sloan (Reginald Gardiner), to make it appear that she is the domestic she claims to be in her columns.

 How she can write popular columns that dole out cooking and housekeeping advice without knowing anything about either subject is ludicrous but part of the fun.

-The film is one madhouse situation after another and there is never a doubt that Elizabeth and Jeff will live happily ever after but how they will reach that point is the main appeal.
-From the first scene when they meet at the Connecticut farm there is instant chemistry between Stanwyck and Morgan that lasts the entire film.
+From the first scene, when they meet at the Connecticut farm, there is instant chemistry between Stanwyck and Morgan that lasts the entire film.

 Their gazes and glances made me root for them.

-Handsome Dennis Morgan portrays a good American man who will make an even better husband which is a large part of his appeal.
+Handsome Dennis Morgan portrays a good American man who will make an even better husband, which is a large part of his appeal.
 We long for Elizabeth and Jeff to be together.

 A bevy of food scenes and references appear.
-Besides the flapjacks and steak sequences, steaming plates of good food and drink appear in seemingly almost every scene.
+Besides the flapjacks and steak sequences, steaming plates of good food and drink appear in almost every scene.

-An endearing seasonal nugget, Christmas in Connecticut (1945) will please fans of good-natured romance tinged with physical comedy.
+An endearing seasonal nugget, Christmas in Connecticut (1945), will please fans of good-natured romance tinged with physical comedy.
 It has a heart and a pleasant veneer showcasing hapless misunderstandings that lead to the inevitable and satisfying conclusion.

 The Abyss-1989